 The peaceful transition of power and knowledge from one Presidential Administration to another is both a cornerstone and a cyclical event of American democracy.

-The National Archives and Records Administration (NARA) plays a key role in the physical transfer of hundreds of millions of textual, electronic, audiovisual records, and artifacts from the White House to the President’s future Library.
-NARA also plans for the transfer of legal custody of those materials when the administration ends on January 20, 2017, the care of those materials, and the development of the Library itself.
+The National Archives and Records Administration (NARA) plays a key role in the physical transfer of hundreds of millions of textual, electronic, audiovisual records, and artifacts from the White House at the end of the administration.
+This page answers questions about transitions and transfer of records to NARA.

 View Frequently Asked Questions

 What laws govern Presidential transitions?

 The Presidential Transition Act of 1963, amended by The Presidential Transitions Effectiveness Act of 1988, The Presidential Transition Act of 2000, and the Presidential Records Act (PRA) govern Presidential transitions.

 Are records created by the President-elect's transition team considered Presidential records?

 No. For more about records pertaining to presidential transitions, see Guidance Relating to President-Elect Transition Team Materials

 When are records transferred from the custody of the White House to the National Archives and Records Administration (NARA)?

 Presidential and Vice Presidential records and artifacts from the outgoing administration transfer into the legal custody of the National Archives at the end of the President’s term of office.
 The incumbent President and Vice President maintain legal custody over the records and artifacts during their terms.